Pistorius smashed toilet door with bat, expert says

 EVIDENCE TAMPERING

-Lead defense lawyer Roux later heaped scorn on the state's evidence, again accusing police of shoddy detective work, after Vermeulen testified that police reassembled the broken door with a temporary adhesive.
+Lead defence lawyer Roux later heaped scorn on the state's evidence, again accusing police of shoddy detective work, after Vermeulen testified that police reassembled the broken door with a temporary adhesive.

 "The door was brought up from the bathroom in a body bag.
 The panels were loose," the police colonel testified, adding he received both the door and the cricket bat in materially different condition from how they were found at the scene.